-- -n This command line argument tells sed not to copy the input to the output. - Show example 8 then show example 6 to see difference - -e This command tells sed to take the next argument as another editing command. - Show this by writing on the board - -f This command tells sed to take argument as the file and interpret it line after line.
+- -n This command line argument tells sed not to copy the input to the output. - -e This command tells sed to take the next argument as another editing command. - -f This command tells sed to take argument as the file and interpret it line after line.